 And then I’ll move onto the focus of the job: examining how the sentences work together, focusing on rhythm, tone, clarity, transitions, and voice.
 As I said, I typically start with an overview read, and then I might make a separate pass while focusing on each individual issue, annotating as I go.
 If there are a few grammar must-do items, I’ll correct them as I come across them, but I won’t stray in a time-intensive and expensive way if there’s a consistent issue.
 I’ll collect comments, make margin notes, and keep moving.

-I’ve worked as a federal analyst, a professor, and now a full-time editor.
-That blend means I take your goals seriously, but I’ll never lose sight of how people actually read and make decisions.
+I’ve worked as an intelligence analyst, a professor who assigned papers, and now a full-time editor.
+I’ve written for four-star generals and edited for the President down to college freshmen, and everything in-between.
+That background means I take your goals seriously, and I’ll never lose sight of how your audience actually reads and makes decisions.

 Not sure what to call it?
 No problem.
 I’ll help you sort that out, but here’s a brief sketch: